 Where: Tour begins at the fountain in Dupont Circle.
 The tour will end outside US Naval Observatory.
-If you’re travelling by coach, you can arrange for pick up here.
-For those travelling by public transportation, it is a 5 minute bus ride back to the circle on city buses.
+If you’re traveling by coach, you can arrange for pick up here.
+For those traveling by public transportation, it is a 5-minute bus ride back to the circle on city buses.

 Duration: Tour lasts approx. 2 hours.
 Total walking is about 1 mile.

 Cost: For more about private tours, visit our private tour page.

 No matter what time of year you’re visiting you may be able to schedule a visit of an embassy in DC.